Fung920/blogsource/source/_posts/part-of-12c-new-features.markdown

 - REMAP with NOT NULL constraints is not supported

 #### 1.2 Data Recovery Advisor
-This feature only support non-CDB or single-database.
-It provide possible resolutions regarding data loss anylyze.
+This feature only support non-DCB or single-database.
+It provide possible resolutions regarding data loss analyze.
 ```
 #delete datafile by accidentally
 ASMCMD [+data/ora12c/datafile] > rm -rf FUNG.259.907875155